shaniljasani/EE461LGroup13FinalProject/AutoCar/documentation/docs.md

 6. Checking out a car removes it from the list of available cars.

 *To download datasets*

 7. Visit the [downloads](http://autocar.pythonanywhere.com/downloads) page.
-8. Here, you will see a list of available datasets
+8. Here, you will see a list of available datasets.
+Click on the download button and a `.csv` file will be downloaded to your computer

+*To view your current rentals (projects)*

+9. Scroll to the bottom of the [dashboard](http://autocar.pythonanywhere.com/dashboard) page.
+Here, you will see a list of all active rentals you are a part of.
+10. Click on one of the projects, and a list of cars and users within the rental will be displayed.

 # Installation